Spain turns back cars from land borders as coronavirus death toll rises to 491

-MADRID/VILAR FORMOSO, Portugal (Reuters) - Spain set up police checks at its land borders with France and Portugal on Tuesday and turned back foreigners attempting to enter, part of strict measures to prevent the spread of the coronavirus in Europe’s second hardest-hit country.
+MADRID/VILAR FORMOSO, Portugal, March 17 (Reuters) - Spain set up police checks at its land borders with France and Portugal on Tuesday and turned back foreigners attempting to enter, part of strict measures to prevent the spread of the coronavirus in Europe’s second hardest-hit country.

 The government reported 182 new fatalities overnight, bringing the total dead to 491 and making Spain the country with the world’s fastest-rising toll behind Italy.
 The number of infected topped 10,000 for the first time to 11,178.